Understanding Peer Pressure

 The MIND 24-7 Team | April 22, 2024

 Children and teenagers’ social and emotional development is greatly influenced by their peers.
 It starts at a young age, and that impact grows throughout adolescence.
 As kids get older and more independent, it’s normal, healthy, and crucial for them to have friends.
-Peers can be encouraging and helpful.
+Undeniably peers can be encouraging and helpful.
 They can support one another in learning new skills or pique one another’s interest in extracurricular activities, music, or literature.
 However, alongside the positive aspects of peer relationships, there is also the challenge of peer pressure.

 Peer Pressure Can Come From Various Factors